Rindbee/godot-docs-l10n/classes/it/class_jsonrpc.rst

 |void| **set_method**\ (\ name\: :ref:`String<class_String>`, callback\: :ref:`Callable<class_Callable>`\ ) :ref:`🔗<class_JSONRPC_method_set_method>`

-Registra un callback per il nome del metodo specificato.
+Registers a callback for the given method name.

-- ``name``: Il nome che i client possono utilizzare per accedere al callback.
+- ``name``: The name that clients can use to access the callback.

-- ``callback``: Il callback che gestirà il metodo specifico.
+- ``callback``: The callback which will handle the specified method.

 .. |virtual| replace:: :abbr:`virtual (Questo metodo dovrebbe solitamente essere sovrascritto dall'utente per aver un effetto.)`
 .. |required| replace:: :abbr:`required (This method is required to be overridden when extending its base class.)`